-- 5. Information on consultant services, including a brief description of the nature of services, and, when available, timing, estimated cost, staff-months, and so forth, will be, in the first instance, included in the Project Concept Document (PCD), which describes projects under preparation.
-Once the project has been approved, similar information will also be included in the description of each project in the IDB's Internet website under Procurement, Projects in Execution.
+- 5. Information on consultant services, including a brief description of the nature of services, timing, estimated cost, staff-month, and so forth, will be, in the first instance, included in the Project Concept Document (PCD), which describes projects under preparation.
+At the same time, similar information will also be included in the description of each project in the Monthly Operational Summary (MOS).
 Such information will be continuously updated.
-Each project requires the publication of a General Procurement Notice in the United Nations Development Business (UNDB online).39 and on the Bank's Internet website, which will include a more detailed description of the required services, the Borrower and the budgeted cost.
-In the case of large-value contracts, 40 this will be followed by a specific notice seeking "expression of interest" in UNDB online and on the Bank's Internet Website.
-The Project Report (PR) will provide yet more detailed information. - 6.
-Information on proposed and approved IDB projects is available on the Bank's Internet website.
-The Project Report is available after the loan is approved.
+Each project requires the publication of a General Procurement Notice in the United Nations Development Business (UNDB online) and on the Bank's Internet website, which will include a more detailed description of the required services, the Borrower and the budgeted cost.
+In the case of large-value contracts, this will be followed by a specific notice seeking "expression of interest" in UNDB online and on the Bank's Internet Website.
+The Project Document (PD) will provide yet more detailed information. - 6.
+The Project Concept Document (PCD) and the Monthly Operational Summary (MOS) are available on the Internet.
+The PD is available after the loan is approved.
 UNDB is available through online subscription.